webdev-angel/nextjs-blog/posts/from-chaos-to-tech.md

 date: '2023-03-10'
 ---

 In July 2021, I was a homeless single mother, working 3 part-time jobs, and living a highly chaotic life.
-Due to the COVID pandemic, **I'd lost two jobs** the year before; I only got one of those jobs back, and I'd secured another job to replace the second lost job. ***It still wasn't enough***.
-I needed a change.
+Due to the COVID pandemic, **I'd lost two jobs** the year before; I only got one of those jobs back, and I'd secured another job to replace the second lost job. ***It still wasn't enough.*** I needed a change.
+And the change essentially fell in my lap; sometime in August 2021, after driving past Urban City Codes one busy day, I went home, reviewed their site, and submitted my application for tech courses.

-Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
-The difference is in **when** it generates the HTML for a page.
+My initial interest was in cybersecurity.
+Having had my own personal run-in with cybersecurity when I successfully manually removed a virus from my laptop, I'd developed a deep interest in that area.
+However, after being encouraged to try out the pre-coding bootcamp in which I learned HTML and CSS, I decided my interests were with coding.

-- **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
-The pre-rendered HTML is then _reused_ on each request.
+Fast forward through a 16-week bootcamp in which I learned to build an **entire web application** using HTML, CSS, and JavaScript, and I have ***three*** certifications.

-- **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.
+But it doesn't end for me.
+I am constantly learning new skills and adding more tools to my toolbag.
+I'm currently teaching myself **Python** and **ReactJS**.

-Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
-You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.
+It's been an amazing ride.